victorarmijost/time-traker-cli/README.md

 4. Repeate the process for all you day tasks.
 5. Use `list` to see all your recorded time.
 6. Use `commit` to send your records to the BairesDev Time Tracker.
+7. Use `poure` to add the time on your pool to the current date.
+Se below for more details.

 Edge cases
 ==

 1. If you missed to record some time, you can use `add` to manually add it, it will request a template, an if it is required, a description and a task duration (in hours).
+2. If you added a recored by mistake, you can use `delete` to remove it.
-2. If you missed the start time of a task that you are currently working, use `rec at` to start it at a defined hour.
+3. If you missed the start time of a task that you are currently working, use `rec at` to start it at a defined hour.
-3. If you missed the end time of a task that you are currently working, use `end at` it will calculate the time base on the end hour that you provide.
+4. If you missed the end time of a task that you are currently working, use `end at` it will calculate the time base on the end hour that you provide.
-4. If started the time record with the wrong template, use `edit` to change the record information, keeping the same start time.
+5. If started the time record with the wrong template, use `edit` to change the record information, keeping the same start time.
+6. If you want to edit an exiting record, you can use `edit stored` to see the record details and change it.

 The tool works on today's date by default; but you can use `change date` to change to another date.
 This can be useful to add missing records for a previous day.